tblenkinsop/P2K/README.md

 1. Introduction

 This macro enabled Excel spreadsheet creates symbols to represent paleomagnetic data in a KML file for visualizing using virtual globes such as Google Earth.
+The spreadsheet is described in the following paper:
+Mochales, T., Blenkinsop, T.G., 2014.
+Representation of paleomagnetic data in virtual globes (a case study from the Pyrenees).
+Comput.
+Geosci.
+70, 56–62. doi:10.1016/j.cageo.2014.05.013

 Download the P2K spreadsheets and the zipped cones and arches Folders and P2KBoltana.kml into a single folder onto your desktop.
 Unzip the cones and arches folders.